mafifafm/pxt-microbit/docs/device/usb/windows-chrome.md

     so save it into the `MICROBIT` drive.
     Otherwise, continue with one of the options in Step 4 below.

-### Step 4: Transfer the file to your micro:bit
+### Step 4: Transfer the file to your Ragga

-If the file was saved onto your computer, you will need to transfer it to the micro:bit.
+If the file was saved onto your computer, you will need to transfer it to the Ragga.

 #### Manual transfer